LearnTravel / Tech

 Agency Commissions

-15% average commission on hotel bookings paid after stay
+~15% commission on bookings, paid by the hotel after the stay

 Merchant Model

-Booking collects payment and pays hotel (common in US)
+Booking collects payment upfront and pays the hotel later (growing fast)

 Ancillary Services